RawMal/backend_project/README.md

 1. First ensure that Java 17 is installed to run the game.
 2. Clone this repository by clicking the green 'code' sign on top of this page.
-Click the SSH key and type in your terminal the following: `git clone "the SSH key"`.
+Click the SSH key and type in your terminal the following: `git clone "git@github.com:bendesousa/backend_project.git"`.
 3. Open up and run the file in IntelliJ.
 4. Make sure you have SQL downloaded and a database created through Terminal with the command: `createdb adventure_game.`
 5. Open up Postman to start the requests.